CPE Program Accreditation

 - assure quality and promote excellence in CPE programs;

-- promote the involvement of faculty and staff in self-assessment of the center and engagement in continuous quality improvement processes;
+- promote the involvement of faculty and staff in self-assessment of the program and engagement in continuous quality improvement processes;

 - assure students of consistency in educational programs;